 Look at different health plan options

-Each plan comes with a different balance of costs, coverage, and extras.
-There are gold plans for those who expect to need a lot of health care.
-This is where you pay a higher monthly premium but less when you get care.
-Then there are bronze plans for those who want coverage but use few medical services.
+Each plan comes with a different balance of costs, coverage and extras.
+There are Gold plans for those who expect to need a lot of health care.
+With a Gold plan, you pay a higher monthly premium but less when you receive care, compared to a Bronze plan, which has a lower premium but higher costs when you get care.
+A Silver plan offers a moderate balance of premium and costs.

 Check your eligibility for monthly savings